My Work Setup

 MXRoute – $10 every three years

-I use MXRoute for my custom domain email hosting.
+I use MXRoute to host my custom domain email.
 I’m a massive fan of the service and the support they provide.
-As they provide unlimited forwarding, I set up an alias for each company I sign up to limit the amount of spam I get.
+As they provide unlimited forwarding, I set up an alias for each company I sign up to limit the spam I get.
 If I need to send an email from the alias, I’ll set up a temporary mailbox.
-Great value for the extremely reasonable rates they charge.
+Great value for the highly reasonable rates they charge.

 GetScreen.me – $297/Lifetime (added 7/1/2021)

-I often have to provide support for friends and family and I’ve been using RemotePC but it’s been cumbersome for some of them to use.
-I just tested GetScreen and pulled the trigger as it’s lightweight and easy to use.
-Having it be browser-based is even more impressive as it means I don’t have to have a client installed and can help people from anyone’s computer as long as I have my login.
+I often have to support friends and family, and I’ve been using RemotePC, but it’s been cumbersome for some of them.
+I just tested GetScreen and pulled the trigger, as it’s lightweight and easy to use.
+Having it be browser-based is even more impressive, as it means I don’t have to have a client installed and can help people from anyone’s computer as long as I have my login.
 This is light years ahead of Teamviewer as well.

 Lambdatest – $90/year

-Perform Automated and Live Interactive Cross Browser Testing on 2000+ Real Browsers and Operating Systems Online.
-I bought a deal on Black Friday a few years ago that grandfathers me in for $90 a year.
-I don’t use the tool often, but it’s useful to test sites when a user reports a bug.
+Perform automated and live interactive cross-browser testing on 2000+ real browsers and operating systems online.
+A few years ago, I bought a deal on Black Friday that grandfathered me in for $90 a year.
+I don’t use the tool often, but it’s helpful to test sites when a user reports a bug.

 BigMarker – $699 Lifetime